OmegaPhi115/Draconic-Evolution-Reactor-Controller/README.md

 ### Warnings
 * There can have bugs so please report them in the issue tab above
-* Also try to put your reactor in a RF Tools dimension or realy far away and make backups (mod like aroma backups) for prevent damage in case of an explosion
+* Also try to put your reactor in a RF Tools dimension or realy far away and make backups with mods like aroma backups to prevent damage in case of an explosion